nismod/jamaica-infrastructure/README.md

 improve the reproducibility of analyses.
 To invoke a rule, call `snakemake` followed by the file you want to produce.

+### Environment

-First, make available snakemake and other software dependencies by activating the environment we previously created.
+To make snakemake and other software dependencies available, activate the environment we previously created.
 ```shell
 micromamba activate jsrat
 ```

+### Invoke rules

-And to, for example, invoke the rule (and all necessary predecessor rules) to compute commuter flows across the transport network:
+To invoke the rule (and all necessary predecessor rules) to compute commuter flows across the transport network:
 ```shell
 snakemake --dry-run --cores 1 -- results/flow_mapping/labour_to_sectors_flow_paths.csv
 ```